Build a Better Bid Management Team

 This isn’t to say that their job is to write the entire proposal single-handedly.
 Instead, the bid manager and content manager work in tandem with the bid writer, helping to prepare the essential information required within the response.
 The bid writer further ensures the bid reads as a cohesive document.

 Bid writers also help convey factors that an issuing organization may consider outside of price alone.
-For instance, these can include the business’s structure, values, history, demonstrated success, reputation, references and the completeness of the response itself.
-The bid writer ensures the bid hits every point your brand needs to communicate while speaking to what matters most to the potential client.
+For instance, these can include the business’s structure, values, history, demonstrated success, reputation, and references in the response.
+The bid writer ensures the bid hits on every point.
+With a bid writer, your brand will present clear and effective information.
+Your RFP response depends on how well you’ve made your case to the potential client.
+So, make your case through well-written, organized content.

 Essential bid writer skills: